giampaolo/confix/docs/index.rst

 Things to note:
- - if we would have used ``parse_with_envvars()`` and specified a ``USERNAME`` environment variable via cmdline ``username`` key of both config classes would have been overwritten.
+ - if we would have used ``parse_with_envvars()`` and specified a ``USERNAME`` environment variable via cmdline ``username`` setting key of both config classes would have been overwritten.
  - we may also have defined a third "root" config class, with no section.